Facts about Acupuncture and Oriental Medicine.

 Unaware or misinformed, some people mistakenly think of acupuncture as an unapproved or experimental treatment.
 The truth is that acupuncture is a medically approved procedure recommended by the National Institute of Health (NIH), and many prestigious health care institutions and medical authorities in the United States.

-Since 1996, the FDA has approved acupuncture needles as "safe medical device", and the National Institute of Health (NIH) promotes the use of acupuncture for various medical conditions, including low back pain and inflammation, postoperative dental pain, inflammatory diseases, and in nausea due to chemotherapy.
+Since 1996, the FDA has approved acupuncture needles as "safe medical device", and the National Institute of Health (NIH) promotes the use of acupuncture for various medical conditions, including low back pain and inflammation, postoperative dental pain, inflammatory diseases, and for nausea due to chemotherapy.
 Furthermore, the National Institute of Health (NIH)'s Consensus on Acupuncture (1997), states the following:

 "While it is often thought that there is substantial research evidence to support conventional medical practice, this is frequently not the case.
 This does not mean that these treatments are ineffective.
 The data in support of acupuncture are as strong as those for many accepted Western medical therapies.
 One of the advantages of acupuncture is that the incidence of adverse effects is substantially lower than that of many drugs or other accepted medical procedures used for the same conditions.
 As an example, musculoskeletal conditions, such as fibromyalgia, myofacial pain, and tennis elbow, or epicondylitis, are conditions for which acupuncture may be beneficial.
 These painful conditions are often treated with, among other things, anti-inflammatory medications (aspirin, ibuprofen, etc.) or with steroids injections.
 Both medical interventions have a potential for deleterious side effects but are still widely used and are considered acceptable treatments.
 The evidence supporting these therapies is not better than that for acupuncture".